 - Don’t use days off as a negotiating tactic.
 If you are only requesting days you truly need, there is nothing to really negotiate so don’t present it as optional.
 Simply state ‘I need these days off’ and provide the details.

 - Don’t stop at verbal agreement.
 As with any important part of the hiring negotiations, you should get it in writing so you can reference it later.
 With several weeks between interviewing, accepting, and finally starting your new job there is plenty of time for people to forget or even change roles.
-After discussing over the phone, send a follow-up email to capture the details and say thank you.
+After discussing over the phone and reaching an agreement, summarize the details in an email and say thank you.

 - Don’t assume HR informed your boss.
 During the hiring process you will interview with the hiring manager and their team, but most of your interactions will be with Human Resources until you complete the onboarding process.
 In a perfect world everyone would communicate smoothly but in real life people get busy and things get missed.
 Don’t assume that HR let your new boss know about your time off requirements.
 Copy your boss on your email response to HR thanking them for the approval and remind your boss during your first couple of days at work.